txangel/Champion-Feats/README.md

 3. Download the Champion Feats mod
 4. Install the mod by dragging the zip file from step 5 into the Unity Mod Manager window under the Mods tab

+**How to build** (updated)
+Now requires you first create an environment variable, called WrathInstallDir, containing the path to the base Wrath folder.
+All Wrath includes are now relative to that value.

 **Thanks**

 Vek17 and their Tabletop Tweaks mod, couldn't understand how to actually do some of this stuff I couldn't dissect and take apart how your mod worked.